OWASP/www-chapter-limassol/tab_ctf_pvp.md

 Event Highlights Recap:

-* LLM Application Challenge: Participants tested their skills by bypassing security mechanisms and exploiting basic LLM misconfigurations to uncover a secret string.
+* LLM Application Challenge by [TODO: security](https://todo.security/): Participants tested their skills by bypassing security mechanisms and exploiting basic LLM misconfigurations to uncover a secret string.
 The challenge featured multiple levels of increasing difficulty, culminating in a series of web exploitation tasks.

 Timeline and Winners: